 Field-hunting tip

-Look in blueschist metamorphic rocks country — that is the host setting where glaucophane typically forms.
+Look in blueschist metamorphic rocks country, the host setting where glaucophane typically forms.
 If you start seeing lawsonite, jadeite, epidote in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, fibrous, massive, granular habit, so train your eye for that shape before scanning the outcrop.